Step One in Well-Meaning Advice

 Litigation Ending with Settlement

 Litigation occurs when there is a filing, many subsequent court hearings, and decisions are made by the Court.
-There is formal discovery (depositions, production of documents, interrogatories).
+There is a formal discovery (depositions, production of documents, interrogatories).
 The process is expensive.
 There is generally some negotiation by the parties through their attorneys.
 Sometimes the case is resolved at the “pretrial conference” date if a separation agreement is signed at that time.
 If the case proceeds to trial, much additional legal expense results, but a high proportion of those cases end by settlement on the first day of trial.

 This is a very expensive way to get a divorce.
 Ask an attorney to give you a ballpark figure.
 Unless you have lots of money to spend on this, try to use one of the methods previously described.
 Litigation ruins the relationship between you and your spouse forever (because you have gone “to war”) and may affect your children detrimentally in their lives and their marriages.
 Think carefully before deciding to litigate.